 A production previously scheduled for 2020 at The Western Stage went the way of Zoom during the Pandemic.
 Now with the exciting return of theater OZ will make it's way to the TWS main stage at last.

-The show will be directed and choreographed by mother-daughter team Ellen & Jen Brooks.
+The show will be directed and choreographed by mother-daughter team and OZ experts Ellen & Jen Brooks.

 Drowsy Chaperone: The Western Stage

 "Jen Brooks is all Theda Bara vampery in the title role!"